Article Last Updated: November 2023

-Before you begin to understand how to clean a Jacuzzi tub and filter, it is a good idea to know what to do with a hot tub.
-There are a few differences that you should keep in mind when looking for information on a Jacuzzi tub.
+Before you begin to understand how to clean a Jacuzzi tub and its filter, it is a good idea to fully understand what a “Jaccuzi” actually is.

 - A “hot tub” is simply a bath tub with a wooded base.
 However, as with the word “Jacuzzi”, over the years this term is now interchangeable with other words for these type of products.

 - A “spa” is the same as a Jacuzzi.
 This word helps us to distinguish between wooden whirlpools and plastic or fiberglass spas.
 Currently, the word “spa” is as popular as Jacuzzi or “hot tub” to describe similar bath products.

 - All these words refer to dip tanks that come with nozzles to create a whirlpool effect.
 These products also come with built-in heaters to keep the water hot.